 Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

-On paper, it looks cheap:
+On paper, building an internal data tool looks cheap:

 • Two engineers.